 The marketing and sale of Medicare products are subject to numerous laws and regulations at the Federal and state level.
-The marketing and sale of Medicare Advantage and Medicare Part D products are principally regulated by the U.S. Department of Health and Human Services, Centers for Medicare and Medicaid Services, or CMS.
+The marketing and sale of Medicare Part D products are principally regulated by CMS.
 The marketing and sale of Medicare Supplement products are principally regulated on a state-by-state basis by state departments of insurance.
-The laws and regulations applicable to the marketing and sale of Medicare products are numerous and complex, and, particularly with respect to regulations and guidance issued by CMS for Medicare Advantage and Medicare Part D products, change frequently.
-As a result of these laws and regulations, we will be required to alter our website and sales process and comply with several requirements that are not applicable to our sale of non-Medicare related health insurance products.
-We may not be able to do so successfully and additional laws and regulations may be implemented to make our marketing and sale of Medicare products more difficult or prohibit our marketing them altogether.
-In addition, the impact that health care reform legislation, if any, will have on the market for Medicare products is unclear, but it could change demand for Medicare products, the way these products are delivered, the commissions that carriers pay to health insurance agents in connection with their sale or adversely impact us in other ways.
+The laws and regulations applicable to the marketing and sale of Medicare Part D products, change frequently.
+As a result of these laws and regulations, we will be required to alter our website and sales process and comply with several requirements that are not applicable to our sale of non-Medicare-related health insurance products.
+For instance, certain aspects of our online platforms and of our marketing material and processes, as well as changes to these platforms, materials and processes, must be approved by CMS and by health insurance carriers in light of CMS requirements.
+If we do not receive these approvals, or if it is determined that we are not in compliance with CMS regulations, our ability to generate Medicare product related revenue could be severely limited or terminated altogether.
+Additional laws and regulations also may be implemented to make our marketing and sale of Medicare products is unclear, but it could change demand for Medicare products, the way these products are delivered, the commissions that carriers pay to health insurance agents in connection with their sale or adversely impact us in other ways.
 In the event that laws and regulations adversely impact our ability to market the availability of any type of Medicare product on our ecommerce platform, our business, operating results and financial condition would be harmed.